ASIST – Suicide Prevention Training

 The intervention is intended to prevent suicidal thoughts becoming suicidal behaviours.
 ASIST is underpinned by the idea that many people who are thinking about suicide will find some way to signal their intent.
-The workshops provide training in suicide intervention and are designed to help a person become more ready, willing, and able to help someone who is having thoughts of suicide.
+The workshops provide training in suicide intervention.
+They are designed to help a person become more ready, willing, and able to help someone who is having thoughts of suicide.

-ASIST is intensive, interactive and practice dominated to help caregivers — or any people of trust — recognise risk and learn how to intervene to prevent the immediate risk of suicide.
+ASIST is intensive, interactive and practice dominated.
+The process helps caregivers — or any people of trust — recognise risk and also learn how to intervene to prevent the immediate risk of suicide.